rich-iannone/posts/wes-works/index.md

 appear to be aimed at improving his process of coding with AI: essentially building the ship while sailing it.

-## `agent-session-viewer`, or, Making Sense of the Conversation Trail
+## Agents View: Making Sense of the Conversation Trail

 As anyone who works extensively with AI coding agents knows, the sessions pile up with great speed, and finding that one conversation